societa-astronomica-g-v-schiaparelli/dew_heater_bands_controller/README.md

 - **Web server**, developed with the [aiohttp](https://pypi.org/project/aiohttp/) library, by default active on port `8001`.

-- **Scheduler**, developed with the [APScheduler](https://pypi.org/project/APScheduler/) library, for the management of the bands, executed at minute 5, 15, 25, 35, 45 and 55 of every hour.
+- **Updater** for the management of the bands, executed every five minutes.
 The behavior is based both on the time of sunrise and sunset of the Sun (through the [skyfield](https://pypi.org/project/skyfield/) library) and on the weather conditions (through the usage of data from the weather station at the observatory).
 Thresholds are set to better manage the switches.
+The bands management is done with the [gpiozero](https://pypi.org/project/gpiozero/) library.

 ## API description